Dark Nights: Death Metal: Trinity Crisis

-Superman, Batman and Wonder Woman travel back to the times of the three great Crises to stop Perpetua's attempts to manipulate those events.
-As they travel, they encounter Barbatos who taunts them with the idea that each Crisis is an example of how they failed rather than how they succeeded as things became so bad that a Crisis was the only option.
-The trinity reject that idea and continue to each Crisis - Batman visiting the original Crisis, Wonder Woman visiting the Infinite Crisis, and Superman visiting the Final Crisis - but they emerge to be confronted by a victorious Anti-Monitor, Superboy-Prime, and Darkseid, respectively.
-Superboy-Prime taunts Wonder Woman that Perpetua has already changed the outcome of these events.
+Superman, Batman, and Wonder Woman travel back to the three great Crises to stop Perpetua's manipulation.
+On the way, they encounter Barbatos, who taunts them for needing a Crisis to mend their failures.
+The trinity rejects their idea and continues on: Batman visits the original Crisis, Wonder Woman visits the Infinite Crisis, and Superman visits the Final Crisis.
+However, they are confronted by a victorious Anti-Monitor, Superboy-Prime, and Darkseid, respectively.
+Superboy taunts Wonder Woman, claiming that Perpetua has already changed the outcome of these events.

 "Doom Metal Part 1"

-Nightwing, along with a band of allies, including Hawkgirl and a reluctant Detective Chimp, are tasked by Lex Luthor to rescue the Legion of Doom.
+Nightwing, along with a band of allies, including Hawkgirl and a reluctant Detective Chimp, is tasked by Lex Luthor to rescue the Legion of Doom.

 Speed Metal

 Barry, Wally, and Jay team up with Kid Flash and the rest of the Flash family to outrun the Darkest Knight and his army of Dark Multiverse Flashes in order to reach the Mobius Chair.